app-sre/qontract-reconcile/README.md

 - `ocm-clusters`: Manages (currently: validates only) clusters desired state with current state in OCM.
 - `ocm-aws-infrastructure-access`: Grants AWS infrastructure access to members in AWS groups via OCM.
 - `email-sender`: Send email notifications to app-interface audience.
+- `requests-sender`: Send emails to users based on requests submitted to app-interface.
 - `service-dependencies`: Validate dependencies are defined for each service.
 - `sentry-config`: Configure and enforce sentry instance configuration.
 - `owner-approvals`: Adds an `approved` label on merge requests based on approver schema.